 Mistake 5.
 Not following up on leads

-You may have received the leads and delivered the product [but you can still lose the customer is you don't follow up with your customer properly.
+You may have received the leads and delivered the product [but you can still lose the customer if you don’t follow up with your customer properly].
 Your after sales service becomes that much more important.

 How you can fix it: You need to dedicate time first to actually retain that customer.
 Customer retention is what actually grows the business because once you retain one customer and you make them happy by over delivering on your promise, (so this comes back to that second point) if you’re delivering 100% on an 80% promise they are now likely to go off and tell other people.